soynaldo/esp-jsy-mk-333/README.md

 This is a component/library for interfacing with the JSYM-K33 energy monitoring device using ESP-IDF.
 It provides functions to read various electrical parameters such as voltage, current, power, energy, power factor, and frequency from the device through a communication protocol.

+This component is based on the [https://github.com/saniyo/JSY-MK-333](https://github.com/saniyo/JSY-MK-333) repo.

 ## Features
 - Read voltage, current, power, energy, power factor, and frequency for all three phases (A, B, C).
 - Support for total power and energy measurements.